wp-plugins/click-pledge-paid-memberships-pro/readme.txt

 == Screenshots ==
 1. Settings page
 == Changelog ==
+= 1.0.7 =
-= 1.0.6 =
+ * Fixed tax handling issue when initial amount is zero = 1.0.6 =
  * Fixed The total number of recurring billing cycles for this level, including the trial period (if applicable) but not including the initial payment